Jordan PM quits after austerity protests

 In Jordan, the monarch has extensive powers and can appoint governments and approve legislation.

-King Abdullah has reportedly asked Omar al-Razzaz, a former World Bank economist, to form a new government.
+King Abdullah has reportedly asked Omar al-Razzaz, the education minister and a former World Bank economist, to form a new government.

+Earlier this year, sales tax was increased and bread subsidies were scrapped as part of a plan to cut the country's debt.

+Mr Mulki said he hoped the reforms, which were needed to get Jordan's economy "back on track", would be complete by mid-2019.